SQream/sqream_docs/operational_guides/access_control_permissions.rst

 .. code-block:: postgres

-	-- Revoke permissions at the instance/ storage cluster level:
+	-- Revoke permissions from all databases:
 	REVOKE
 	{
 	  SUPERUSER